SarahRoseLives/ModTrack/readme.md

 - **Word list filtering:** Messages containing words stored in predefined word lists can trigger warnings or actions.
 - **Logging:** Keep track of bot activities and user interactions for moderation purposes.
 - **Rate Limiting:** Kick users for spamming the server's chat.
-- **Configuration:** Easily configurable using a straightforward vfg file.
+- **Configuration:** Easily configurable using a straightforward cfg file.

 ## Commands